IntersectMBO/cardano-node/genesis-tool/README.md

  - `genesis-keys.*.key`       - --n-delegate-addresses, --total-balance
  - `poor-keys.*.key`          - --n-poor-addresses, --total-balance

-NOTE: the seed that determines the generated genesis' content has to be provided manually, and is hard-coded in the `scripts/genesis.sh` example.
-To be made optional later.

 Dummy genesis, that corresponds to `Test.Cardano.Chain.Genesis.Dummy.dummyConfig.configGenesisData` can be dumped by the `dump-hardcoded-genesis` subcommand.